TJ Keilty, Son of Catherine Keilty

 You can email Lori at email@example.com

-My first lesson learned was to leave medical diagnosis up to those who know.
-When my fingertips started to feel numb, and I had trouble using them, I just knew I had carpal tunnel syndrome.
+My first lesson learned was to leave a medical diagnosis up to those who know.
+When my fingertips started to feel numb, and I had trouble using them, I knew I had carpal tunnel syndrome.
 I bought the braces to support my hands and went on with my daily activities.
+Big mistake!

 A few months later when the numbness began to spread up my arms and across my chest, and I started to have trouble climbing the stairs, I began to think my diagnosis was wrong.
 It was time to leave medical diagnosis up to the doctors.
 I was very fortunate to have an excellent primary physician who referred me to a rheumatologist.
 In a matter of days, I received the alarming news that I had diffuse scleroderma, whatever that was.